owickstrom/wickstrom.tech/_posts/2016-04-23-software-evolution-without-fear.md

 developers usually come and go.
 People quit their jobs or start working in other departments or roles, and new people join.
 And if the project grows it it might get more developers working in parallel in the same code.
-Even if you had the guts to make a big change to the massive class, you would spend weeks with merge conflicts and thus a greater risk of errors.
+Even if you had the guts to make a big change to the massive class, you could spend weeks with merge conflicts and thus have an even greater risk of errors.
+Also, as the fragmentation of developers increase the individual developer might now feel responsible for taking greater action.

 When we continually opt for the change of least risk the situation does not improve.
 We are often pushed by deadlines or sprints, limiting our time to add,